ComposableFi/composable/docs/docs/developer-guides/cosmwasm-cli.md

 Then start the development environment by running:

 ```
-nix run "github:ComposableFi/composable#dali-devnet"
+nix run composable#devnet-picasso
 ```

-This will take time at first but since it is cached, it will be almost instant afterward.
+This will take some time at first but since it is cached, it will be almost instant afterward.
 But note that your node will be rebuilt if the commit hash changes.
-If you would like to avoid this, you can always use a specific commit hash like this example:
+If you would like to avoid this, you please use a specific commit hash like this example:

 ```
-nix run "github:ComposableFi/composable/d2845fc731bc3ee418a17cf528336d50f4b39924#dali-devnet"
+nix run "github:ComposableFi/composable/d2845fc731bc3ee418a17cf528336d50f4b39924#devnet-picasso"
 ```

 ## Create a CosmWasm project